GMC-DRL/MetaBox/README.md

           """

           """
-          update population using given action and "fes"
+          update population using the given action and update self.fes
           """
           # append the best cost if logpoint arrives
           if self.fes >= self.cur_logpoint * self.config.log_interval: